-Sources: COREP and Banco de Portugal calculations. | Notes: (a) Based on COREP data with reference date of 31 December 2022.
-The assessment is based on data available up to 20 May 2023. (b) The relevant credit exposures comprise exposures to the private non-financial sector in the banking and trading books of credit institutions subject to own funds requirements associated with credit risk, counterparty risk and free deliveries. (c) Country codes: MO - Macao; MZ - Mozambique. (d) Others refers to the remaining third countries.
+Sources: COREP and Banco de Portugal calculations. | Notes: (a) Based on COREP data with reference date of 31 December 2023.
+The assessment is based on data available up to 4 April 2024. (b) The relevant credit exposures comprise exposures to the private non-financial sector in the banking and trading books of credit institutions subject to own funds requirements associated with credit risk, counterparty risk and free deliveries. (c) Country codes: MO - Macao; MZ - Mozambique. (d) Others refers to the remaining third countries.

 According to the quantitative criteria defined to exclude a country from the list of material countries, Macao and Mozambique should remain on the list of material third countries for the Portuguese banking system given that exit criteria are not met (Table 1).
-Based on the risk-weighted exposures, the relative exposures are above the 1% threshold in each of the last three quarters of 2022 as well as the 8-quarter and 12-quarter averages.
-When focusing on the original exposures, one may conclude that the relative exposures for Mozambique were below the 1% threshold in the last quarter of 2022, although the relative exposures have increased compared to 2021 and the metric was above the threshold for the second and third quarter.
+Based on the risk-weighted exposures, the relative exposures are above the 1% threshold in the second and third quarters of 2023 as well as the 8-quarter and 12-quarter averages.
+When focusing on the original exposures, the relative exposures for Mozambique were below the 1% threshold in the second and third quarters of 2023, signalling a decrease of relative exposures compared to 2022.
 Similarly, the metrics for Macao were below the 1% threshold in the case of relative defaulted exposures.
-However, this is not sufficient to remove these countries from the list of material countries.
+However, according to the exit criteria, this is not sufficient to remove these countries from the list of material countries.